 As As at 31 December 2013

-Gains/losses

-Gains/losses recognised in

-recognised in other compre-

-the income hensive Total

-R million statement income gains/losses
+R million Gains/losses recognised in the income statement Gains/losses recognised in other compre- hensive income Total gains/losses

 Assets

 Derivative financial instruments 25 - 25

 Advances 1 320 - 1 320

 Investment securities and other investments 131 16 147

 Total 1 476 16 1 492

 Liabilities

 Derivative financial instruments 10 - 10

 Deposits 157 - 157

 Total 167 - 167

-A

-Amount mainly comprises of accrued interest on the fair value loans and advances and movements in interest rates that have been hedged.
+\ Amount mainly comprises of accrued interest on the fair value loans and advances and movements in interest rates that have been hedged.

 Note: Decreases in the value of level 3 assets and liabilities are indicated with brackets.
 Decreases in the value of assets may be as a result of losses recognised in profit or loss and other comprehensive income.
 Decreases in the value of liabilities may be as a result of gains recognised in profit or loss.

-Effect of changes in significant unobservable assumptions of level 3 financial instruments to reasonably possible alternatives As described, the fair value of financial assets and liabilities that are classified in level 3 of the fair value hierarchy is determined using valuation techniques that make use of significant inputs that are not based on observable market data.
+Effect of changes in significant unobservable assumptions of level 3 financial instruments to reasonably possible alternatives

+As described, the fair value of financial assets and liabilities that are classified in level 3 of the fair value hierarchy is determined using valuation techniques that make use of significant inputs that are not based on observable market data.
 These fair values could be sensitive to changes in the assumptions used to derive the inputs.
 The table below illustrates the sensitivity of the significant inputs when they are changed to reasonably possible alternative inputs:

-As at 31 December 2013 Reasonably alternative Using Using more more Reasonably positive negative Significant possible changes Fair assump- assump- R million unobservable inputs to significant unobservable inputs value tions tions Assets Derivative financial instruments Volatilities Volatilities are increased and decreased by 10% 134 190 113 Advances Credit Credit migration matrix 129 686 131 127 127 820 Investment securities and other investments Growth rates and P/E ratios of unlisted investments Unobservable inputs are increased and decreased by 10% 5 020 5 572 4 394 Total financial assets measured at fair value in level 3 134 840 136 889 132 327 Liabilities Derivative financial instruments Volatilities Volatilities are increased and decreased by 10% 11 11 11 Deposits Credit risk of the cash collateral leg of credit linked notes Credit migration matrix 1 017 916 1 117 Total financial liabilities measured at fair value in level 3 1 028 927 1 128
+As at 31 December 2013 Reasonably possible alternative fair value R million Significant unobservable inputs Reasonably possible changes to significant unobservable inputs Fair value Using more positive assump- tions Using more negative assump- tions Assets Derivative financial instruments Volatilities Volatilities are increased and decreased by 10% 134 190 113 Advances Credit Credit migration matrix 129 686 131 127 127 820 Investment securities and other investments Growth rates and P/E ratios of unlisted investments Unobservable inputs are increased and decreased by 10% 5 020 5 572 4 394 Total financial assets measured at fair value in level 3 134 840 136 889 132 327 Liabilities Derivative financial instruments Volatilities Volatilities are increased and decreased by 10% 11 11 11 Deposits Credit risk of the cash collateral leg of credit linked notes Credit migration matrix 1 017 916 1 117 Total financial liabilities measured at fair value in level 3 1 028 927 1 128

-The credit migration matrix is used as part of the Group's credit risk management process for advances measured at fair value through profit or loss.
+\ The credit migration matrix is used as part of the Group's credit risk management process for advances measured at fair value through profit or loss.
 The matrix is a simulation model that contains a matrix of probabilities for downgrading or upgrading to another rating bucket.
 The migration matrix is based on actual observed rating migrations from S&P over the long term and is based on the fair value in the 75th percentile.

-The deposits included in level 3 of the hierarchy represent the collateral leg of credit linked notes.
+\\ The deposits included in level 3 of the hierarchy represent the collateral leg of credit linked notes.
 The most significant unobservable input in determining fair value of the credit linked notes is the credit risk component.
 The sensitivity to credit risk has been assessed in the same way as for advances using the credit migration matrix with the deposit representing the cash collateral component thereof.